Following Patient 36 Resources

 UK Disability History Month

-United Kingdom Disability History Month (UKDHM) 2020 will take place from 18th November (with an online launch) until Friday 18thDecember 2020.
+United Kingdom Disability History Month (UKDHM) takes place from 18th November until Friday 18thDecember every year.

 UKDHM is an annual event creating a platform to focus on the history of disabled peoples’ struggle for equality and human rights.
 This year’s theme is Access: How far have we come?
 How far have we to go?